-1.70 School Volunteers
+1.60 School Volunteers

-All school volunteers must complete the "Volunteer Information Form" and be approved by the building principal prior to assisting at the school.
+All school volunteers must complete the "Volunteer Information Form" and be approved by the school principal prior to assisting at the school.
 Forms are available in the school office.
 Some teachers utilize parent volunteers in the classroom.
 The individual teachers make this decision.
 Teachers who desire parent volunteers will notify parents.
 For school-wide volunteer opportunities, please contact the building principal.

 Volunteers are required to check in and out at the main office and receive a visitor badge before going to their destination.

-1.80 Invitations & Gifts
+1.70 Invitations and Gifts

 Party invitations or gifts for classmates should not be brought to school to be distributed.
-Items such as these are of a personal nature and should be mailed home using the list in the school directory.
-The office is unable to release addresses and phone numbers of students who are not listed in the school directory.
+Items such as these are of a personal nature and should be mailed home.
+The office is unable to release addresses and phone numbers of students.